 Using a deluge sprayer like a paint sprayer can help with this.
 Crop Control works very well as a preventative for thrips, which is what we recommend.
 But as with any infestation, it will require diligence to address thrips.
 Apply Trifecta Crop Control Super Concentrate at a dilution ratio of 2oz per gallon.

-There is a beneficial fungus called Beauveria which can be used in conjunction with Crop Control and really helps with breaking a thrip infestation.
-When used in conjunction with Trifecta Crop Control as part of your IPM, thrips should never become an issue.
+There is a beneficial fungus called Beauveria which can be used in conjunction with Crop Control and really helps with breaking the thrip life cycle.
+When used with Trifecta Crop Control as part of your IPM, thrips should never become an issue.

 It is important to note that Crop Control will kill off and break down the beauvaria.
 The two products can be used in rotation to allow each to perform its function.
 Beauvaria can be applied 2 days after Crop Control in a weekly application.

 NOTE: the Beauveria will drive fungal spore counts rather high, though.
 This can create a failure on a TYM test for commercial cannabis growers.
 Using Crop Control as a rinse after a Beauveria treatment seems to help mitigate this.